mia-platform-marketplace/Node.js-Custom-Plugin-Template/README.md

 After having created an endpoint to your microservice you should save the changes that you have done to your project in the DevOps console, in a similar way to what we have previously done after the microservice creation.

-Once all the changes that we have made are saved, we are now able to deploy our project through the API Console.
+Once all the changes that we have made are saved, we are now able to deploy our project through the DevOps Console.
 Go to the **Deploy** area of the DevOps Console.
 Once here select the environment and the branch you have worked on.
 When the deploy process is finished you will receveive a pop-up message that will inform you.
 Step 5 of [Microservice from template - Get started](https://docs.mia-platform.eu/development_suite/api-console/api-design/custom_microservice_get_started/) section of Mia-Platform documentation will explain in detail how to correctly deploy your project.